LeoVC1/Flappy-Forms/README.md

-# Flappy
+# Flappy Forms
-Flappy bird game in a windowns form app.
+Flappy forms is a game like Flappy bird that I developed to study how Windowns Forms works.